 No dog should be left alone all day, every day.
 However, some days, we need to complete human chores that don’t allow the company of a giant Alaskan Malamute.

 Although no large breed is great at being home for long periods, Alaskan Malamutes are especially bad.
-This breed is used to spending time in a pack and thrives on both human and canine company.
+This breed is used to spending time in a pack and thrives on human and canine company.
 Without it, they can get frustrated and destructive.
 Eventually, too much time alone can lead to temperament issues and depression.

 Read on to discover how long Alaskan Malamutes can be left alone and how to make alone time better for them.